-- 1. Early refills for lost, stolen or destroyed drugs are not covered except during a declared "National Emergency". - 2.
-Early refills for vacation supplies are limited to a one-time fill of up to 30 days per calendar year. - 3.
-Medications will not be covered if prescribed by physicians or other providers who are excluded or precluded from the Medicare program participation. - 4.
-You may refill a prescription when a minimum of seventy-five percent (75%) of the quantity is consumed based on the days supply. - 5.
+- 1. Medications will not be covered if prescribed by physicians or other providers who are excluded or precluded from the Medicare program participation. - 2.
+You may refill a prescription when a minimum of seventy-five percent (75%) of the quantity is consumed based on the days supply. - 3.
 Costs for drugs that are not covered under Part D do not count toward your Out-of-Pocket costs.

 Section 9 Part D Vaccines.
-What you pay for depends on how and where you get them

-Important Message About What You Pay for Vaccines - Our plan covers most Part D vaccines at no cost to you.
-Call Customer Service for more information.

-There are two parts to our coverage of Part D vaccinations:

-☐ The first part of coverage is the cost of the vaccine itself . ☐ The second part of coverage is for the cost of giving you the vaccine .
+What you pay for depends on how and where you get them vaccines.
+There are two parts to our coverage of Part D vaccinations: ☐The first part of coverage is the cost of the vaccine itself . ☐ The second part of coverage is for the cost of giving you the vaccine .
 (This is sometimes called the "administration" of the vaccine.)

-Your costs for a Part D vaccination depend on three things:
+Your costs for a Part D vaccination depend on three things: 1.
+Whether the vaccine is recommended for adults by an organization called the Advisory Committee on Immunization Practices (ACIP). ☐ Most adult Part D vaccinations are recommended by ACIP and cost you nothing.
+2. Where you get the vaccine. $\hfill\Box$ The vaccine itself may be dispensed by a pharmacy or provided by the doctor's office.
+3. Who gives you the vaccine. ☐ A pharmacist or another provider may give the vaccine in the pharmacy.
+Alternatively, a provider may give it in the doctor's office.
+What you pay at the time you get the Part D vaccination can vary depending on the circumstance and what drug payment stage you are in.
+Below are 4 examples of ways you might get a Part D vaccine.
+Situation 1: You get your vaccination at the network pharmacy.
+(Whether you have this choice depends on where you live.
+Some states do not allow pharmacies to give certain vaccines.)
+Your cost-share may be lower when you use a network pharmacy. ☐ For most adult Part D vaccines, you will pay nothing.
+For other Part D vaccines, you will pay the pharmacy your coinsurance OR copayment for the vaccine itself which includes the cost of giving you the vaccine ☐ Our plan will pay the remainder of the costs.

-- 1.The type of vaccine (what you are being vaccinated for). - Some vaccines are considered medical benefits.
-(See the Medical Benefits Chart (what is covered and what you pay) in Chapter 4).
+Important message about what you pay for vaccines - Some vaccines are considered medical benefits.
 Other vaccines are considered Part D drugs.
-You can find these vaccines listed in the plan's List of Covered Drugs (Formulary).
+You can find these vaccines listed in the plan's Drug List.
+Our plan covers most adult Part D vaccines at no cost to you.
+Refer to your plan's Drug List or contact Customer Service for coverage and cost sharing details about specific vaccines.

-2. Where you get the vaccine.

-° The vaccine itself may be dispensed by a pharmacy or provided by the doctor's office.

-3. Who gives you the vaccine.

-vaccine itself.

-A pharmacist may give the vaccine in the pharmacy or another provider may give it in the doctor's office.

-What you pay at the time you get the Part D vaccination can vary depending on the circumstances and what Drug Stage you are in.
-Below are 4 examples of ways you might get a Part D vaccine.